 |Elevator Speech||Ethical Decision Making||Résumé Writing|

-The program will occur between Fall 2014 and Spring 2015 semesters for a total of eight months (September thru April).
+The program will occur between Fall 2015 and Spring 2016 semesters for a total of eight months (September thru April).
 Career Coaches and students, who are matches based on industry of interest, would be given a particular career topic, which they will review, discuss, and/or experience whenever and wherever convenient during that month, with the exception of January.
 Each Career Coach and student will be equipped with resources to serve as supplemental information on the various required topics.
-Below is program itinerary (some dates are tentative):
+The 2015/2016 program itinerary is listed below: